hock/Manifest/src/docs/readme.md

 <img src="https://github.com/hock/Manifest/blob/master/lib/css/images/logo-banner.png" />

-Manifest is a digital humanities platform and investigative toolkit for visualizing, analyzing, and documenting historic and contemporary supply chains, production lines, and trade networks.
-Intended for scholars and researchers exploring the history of assembly and distribution logistics in commodity manufacture and other forms of production, Manifest provides common data standards for supply chain description while offering an attractive publishing capability for spatial narratives that leverage geographic and statistical means of evaluation.
-Logistics, Alberto Toscano has written, should be thought, “not just as the site of interruption, but as the stake of enduring and articulated struggles.”
-In this way, the means through which we articulate that struggle endure only so long as we are able to both catalogue and critique the reach of the global apparatus of production, its contemporary conditions, and its material history.
+Manifest is an investigative toolkit for visualizing, analyzing, and documenting supply chains, production lines, and trade networks.
+You can see it in action on <a href="https://supplystudies.com/manifest/">supplystudies.com</a>.

-Supported by the <a href="http://steinhardt.nyu.edu/mcc/">Media, Culture, and Communication</a> department of <a href="http://www.nyu.edu/">New York University, Manifest is based on technologies originally developed as part of the <a href="http://supplystudies.com/sourcemap-org/">Sourcemap project</a>.
-Created at the MIT Media Lab in 2007 as a collaboration between the MIT Center for Civic Media and the Tangible Media Group, Sourcemap was designed to enable the dissemination of open supply chains and support the evaluation of their social and environmental impacts.
+Manifest is based on the <a href="http://supplystudies.com/sourcemap-org/">Sourcemap project</a>.
+Created at the MIT Center for Civic Media in 2007, Sourcemap was designed to share open supply chains while evaluating their social and environmental impacts.

 <img src="https://github.com/hock/Manifest/blob/master/lib/css/images/preview-screen.png" />